 Full Privacy Statement

-This privacy statement applies to all websites owned and operated by 23andMe, Inc ("23andMe"), including www.23andme.com.
-Our Privacy Statement is designed to help you better understand how we collect, use, store, process, and transfer your information when operating our website, mobile apps, products, software and other services (collectively "Service" or "Services").Contents
+This Privacy Statement applies to all websites owned and operated by 23andMe, Inc ("23andMe"), including www.23andme.com, and any other websites, pages, features, or content we own or operate and/or when you use the 23andMe mobile app and any related services.
+Our Privacy Statement is designed to help you better understand how we collect, use, store, process, and transfer your information when using our Services.

 - Key Definitions

 How we use your information

 - To provide you with Services and analyze and improve our Services

 - To process, analyze and deliver your genetic testing results

 - To allow you to share your Personal Information with others

 - To allow you to share your Personal Information for research purposes